-Eta regains hurricane strength as Florida prepares for hit
+Eta weakens to a tropical storm as Florida prepares for hit

 The latest hurricane watch extends from Anna Maria Island, which is south of St. Petersburg, to Yankeetown.

-Eta was about 130 miles west-southwest of Fort Myers early Wednesday and moving at 15 mph (24 kph).
+Eta was centered about 115 miles (180 kilometers) southwest of Tampa on Wednesday and moving north-northeast near 10 mph (17 kph).

 The hurricane center said “life-threatening storm surge” is possible early Thursday, and forecasters advised residents to heed warnings from local officials.
 Tropical storm-force winds are expected in the area by late Wednesday.